Anna Kaʻiulani

-Anna Kaiulani (1842–?) was a noble member of the House of Kalākaua during the Kingdom of Hawaii.
+Anna Kaʻiulani (born 1842) was a noble member of the House of Kalākaua during the Kingdom of Hawaii.
 Two of her siblings became ruling monarchs.

 Life

-She was born in 1842 to the High Chiefess Analea Keohokālole and the High Chief Caesar Kapaakea.
-She was a younger sister of James Kaliokalani, David Kalākaua, and Lydia Kamakaeha, and the older sister of Kaiminaauao, Miriam K. Likelike and William Pitt Leleiohoku II.
+She was born in 1842 to the High Chiefess Analea Keohokālole and the High Chief Caesar Kapaʻakea.
+She was a younger sister of James Kaliokalani, David Kalākaua, and Lydia Kamakaʻeha, and the older sister of Kaʻiminaʻauao, Miriam K. Likelike and William Pitt Leleiohoku II.
 The name Kaʻiulani translates from the Hawaiian language as The Royal Sacred One.

-She was, according to Hawaiian tradition of hānai, adopted by the Princess Kekauʻōnohi, who was the granddaughter of Kamehameha I, the royal governor of the island of Kauai and foster mother of Abigail Maheha.
+She was, according to Hawaiian tradition of hānai, adopted by the Princess Kekauʻōnohi, who was the granddaughter of Kamehameha I, the royal governor of the island of Kauaʻi and foster mother of Abigail Maheha.